 The information below is collected from state regulatory agencies responsible for regulating school based speech-language pathologists and/or audiologists.
 The information is reviewed on an annual basis.
 Please be advised that laws, regulations, and policies may change at any time, so always check with your state for the most up-to-date information.

+Audiologists in the public schools are contract employees and do not fall under specific teacher requirements of the State Department of Education.
 State licensure, Massachusetts Board of Registration of Speech-Language Pathology and Audiology is typically required for practice in the schools.
 Contact the board for additional information.

 For Department of Education licensure, individual professional development plans must include 150 professional development points (PDPs) every five years including at least 15 PDPs related to SEI or English as a Second Language, 15 PDPs related to training in strategies for effective schooling for students with disabilities and instruction of students with diverse learning styles, 15 PDPs in the content area of the license and 15 PDPs in pedagogy.